j0seph8840/MachineLearning/README.md

 In this repository, projects included will be covering a diverse array of topics in machine learning, including:

-Linear models for regression, kernel methods, neural networks, deep learning.
+Linear models for regression, kernel methods, neural networks, and deep learning.